15 Reasons Why The Philippines Is The Best Country In Asia

 And last but not least let’s end this blog with how a day would normally end – with a sunset!
 I am a massive fan of sunsets.
 Unlike the twilight sunsets of Europe and Australia where sunsets can take literally a couple of hours, in the Philippines, being an equatorial country, sunsets can be over within 15 to 20 minutes.
 The benefit of this is that you get to see the changes happening rapidly before your eyes.
 With over 7,500 islands, there is plenty of places to catch a good sunset.

-Please like and share this article with friends and family or leave your comments below.
+Please check out my related articles below, and don’t forget to like and share this article with friends and family or leave your comments below.